About

 • Class projects or presentations

-The premiere issue of Curiositas is slated for publication in April 2023.
+The premiere issue of Curiositas was published in April 2023.
+It is archived and available for reading or download along with all other existing issues here.
 While our focus is on the liberal arts, we will consider submissions from other disciplines if they meet our Liberal Arts Gateway Principles.
-You can see an example of the type of work we are looking for below.
+You can see an example of the type of work we are looking for below or in archived editions of the journal.

 Faculty Leadership